-Different drug tests screen for different drugs, and they vary depending on the concerns of those administering them.
+The different drug tests screen for different drugs and they vary depending on the concerns of those administering them.
 Drug screens often test for more than just marijuana.
 They may also check for opioids, alcohol, cocaine, barbiturates, methamphetamine, and more.

 Will CBD Show up on a Drug Test?

 Because there are only trace amounts of THC found in CBD-rich hemp oil, in most cases it will not cause a positive drug test when consumed at suggested servings.
 Most tests do not detect the presence of CBD (cannabidiol).